Iran announces major oil, gas discoveries

 The NIOC chief was further quoted by the Persian-language newspaper Iran as saying that a new round of tenders — scheduled for the next few weeks — would pave the ground for international energy companies to help develop the country's oil and gas reserves.

-Kardor also said that Iran’s production of high-quality oil would reach four million barrels per day (mb/d) before April – what could be a landmark success for the country after the sanctions that had kept production a little above 2 mb/d were lifted in January 2016.
+Kardor also said that Iran's production of high-quality oil would reach four million barrels per day (mbd) before April which, he contended, could be a landmark success for the country after the sanctions that had kept production a little above 2 mbd were lifted in January 2016.